Rising groundwater in the Lower Burdekin

 In May 2018, Sunwater worked with local landowners to complete remedial works in Cassidy Creek to address siltation issues that were restricting the flow of water and causing higher groundwater levels.
 Mitigation works enabled Cassidy Creek to successfully drain and lower the pressure on groundwater levels in the immediate area.

-In late 2022, Sunwater made an application for a further $12.5 million of matching funding under the National Water Grid Fund identified in the Commonwealth’s October 2022-23 budget documents.
+In 2022, Sunwater received a further $12.5 million of matching funding under the National Water Grid Fund.

 Next steps